alfredbaudisch/alfredbaudisch.com/content/projects/my-godot-projects-and-contributions/index.md

 <figcaption>Select Next Occurrence (like in Sublime Text, VS Code and JetBrains)</figcaption>
 </figure>

-After reaching 10 contributions, I’m now [added](https://github.com/godotengine/godot/commit/85ca32bce61c09b9dda64402d225c88acac37129) as an “official” Developer in the About section (_I’m quoting “official”, because technically as soon as you make a single contribution you are already a Godot Developer and Contributor)_:
+After reaching 10 contributions, I'm now [added](https://github.com/godotengine/godot/commit/85ca32bce61c09b9dda64402d225c88acac37129) as an "official" Developer in the About section (_I'm quoting "official", because technically as soon as you make a single contribution you are already a Godot Developer and Contributor)_:

 ![](/media/wp-content/2023/02/imagen-7-1024x627.png)